markoneill/ssa-daemon/docs/ssa-manual-testing.md

         - **Expected Behavior**
             - from the client: ```connect: No route to host failed to find a suitable address for connection" from the client and receive a logging error ```
             - from the SSA: ```ERROR:   SSL error from bufferevent: ssl_choose_client_version [unsupported protocol]```
-    - right now, the tests don't fail, but continue to work, even if the MinProtocol is set to be higher than the TLS version we connect, I know because the SSA says "Negotated connection with TLS1 or TLS1.1"
-        - I looked into this, and it looks like the lines that set the min and max version were commented out.
-See line 284 of tls_wrapper.c.
-After removing this comment, it started working
-2. Change MinProtocal to be "1.0" in the ssa.cfg
+2. Change MinProtocol to be "1.0" in the ssa.cfg
     - run ```./https_client tls-v1-2.badssl.com 1012```
         - **Expected Behavior**
             - the client receives an html response